Skip to main content

 Please note:

-• For offer versus serve, every student must take ½ cup fruit and or vegetable or combination of both to count as a reimbursable meal.
+• For offer versus serve (OVS), every student must take ½ cup fruit and or vegetable or combination of both to count as a reimbursable meal.
+Note that OVS is only required by the National School Lunch Program and only for high schools.
+School food authorities may choose to implement OVS at breakfast and at lunch for other grades, however, it is not a requirement.

-• Fluid milk substitutes, including plant-based options, are allowed.
+• Fluid milk substitutes, including plant-based options, are permitted.
 Fluid milk substitutes must be nutritionally equivalent and provide levels of nutrients specified in 7 CFR Section 210.10 (d)(3).
-For information about fluid milk requirements visit the CDE Milk Requirements in the Child Nutrition Programs web page.
+For information about fluid milk requirements visit the California Department of Education Milk Requirements in the Child Nutrition Programs web page.

 Questions: Nutrition Services Division | 800-952-5609